About

 • 1 cup Greek yogurt

-• 2 tablespoons lemon juice (1 lemon)
+• 2 tablespoons lemon juice, 1 lemon

-• 2 tablespoons chopped dill
+• 2 tablespoons chopped fresh dill

-• 1 garlic clove
+• 1 clove garlic

 • ½ teaspoon fine sea salt

-• ½ cup diced English cucumber
+• ½ cup diced Persian cucumber or English cucumber

 Salad + Assembly

-• 2 large handfuls spinach (or kale)
+• 2 large handfuls spinach, or kale

-• 2 Persian cucumbers, sliced
+• 2 Persian cucumbers, sliced (or English cucumbers)

 • ½ small red onion, thinly sliced